Milton Keynes Community Foundation Limited

 Cost-of-Living Grants: Monthly approval cycle

-Applications are approved by external Grants Committee.
+Applications are approved by external Grants Committee or internal panel depending on the programme.
 Once approved and conditions met, payment typically arrives within approximately 7 days of submitting grant acceptance form and bank details.

 Success Rates